 Frequently Asked Questions

 It depends on your preference.
 It will be more secure inside the bag, but you may get better coverage outside the bag.
+I have lost one so now keep them inside the bag.

 Yes, typically the airline's baggage tracking isn't as robust as the tracking you can get from an AirTag because the bag tag needs to be manually scanned to get an update.
 We've found that sometimes the airline's system hasn't updated when the AirTag shows the bag has moved.

 More Packing Tips Resources: Looking for more packing tips and recommendations?
-Here are all of our posts including packing lists, product recommendations, and ideas for specific trips.
+Here are all of our posts, including packing lists, product recommendations, and ideas for specific trips.